How to Calm a Panting Dog: A Comprehensive Guide - Natural Dog Supplements and Superfoods by Fetched

 Introduction to Dog-Calming Products

-Dog calming products can be a useful addition to your dogs daily food intake.
+Dog calming products can be a useful addition to your dogs daily food intake if your dog is panting heavy or showing other signs of stress.
 You can get them in the form of food toppers, treats or even tablets.
 Many of these come with natural remedies, natural herbs, such as passion flower or chamomile, which can also work in adults.

-Passion flower in particular works quite well for animals
+Passion flower in particular works quite well for pets in general, especially if you have an anxious dog.

 When to Consult a Vet